Nemesis-12/portfolio_v1/README.md

-# portfolio_v1
+# Farhan Mohammed - Portfolio V1

-V1 of my Portfolio created using Bootstrap, CSS, and HTML
+### Welcome to V1 of my Portfolio, created with HTML, CSS, and Bootstrap

+The site is still under construction.
+Please wait until it is completed.